Aoli03/DSD-Final-Lab-Project/README.md

 Click 'Generate Bitstream'
-Click 'Open Hardware Manager' and click 'Open Target' then 'Auto Connect' Click 'Program Device' then xc7a100t_0 to download pong.bit to the Nexys A7-100T board Push BTNC to start the bouncing ball and use the bat to keep the ball in play
+Click 'Open Hardware Manager' and click 'Open Target' then 'Auto Connect' Click 'Program Device' then xc7a100t_0 to download pong.bit to the Nexys A7-100T board Push BTNC to start the game

 ## Modifications
 We built upon the code provided, and the portions we created, for Lab 6, the Pong game.
 Some major functionalities were swapped: